atlas-doc/doc/atlas-api-documentation/faqs/atlas-api-api-search.md

 **How many results does the search query return, and what is the default sorting order?**

 By default, Atlas API will return all available offers in the search response.
 We will soon add functionality to let you control the number of search results by modifying the API.
 The default sort order is from lowest fare to highest fare.

-**Does Atlas support special fares with passenger restrictions?**

-The special fare functionality, with passenger restrictions such as age and nationality, is currently not supported.
-We plan to support this functionality starting Q2 2022.

 **What does the `seatCount`element denote in the search response?**